 There’s no shortage of colorful reef fish to see, and it’s common to see schools of stoplight parrot fish, blue tangs, black durgons, French grunts, yellow goatfish, bluehead wrasse, horse eye jacks and bar jacks, yellowtail snappers, and much more.
-In groups of 2 or 3 are queen angelfish, French angelfish, and grey angelfish, butterfly fish, queen triggerfish, Nassau grouper, porcupinefish, damselfish, filefish, and so much more.
+In groups of two or three are queen angelfish, French angelfish, and gray angelfish, butterfly fish, queen triggerfish, Nassau grouper, porcupinefish, damselfish, filefish, and so much more.

 Possible larger sightings include green turtles, hawksbill turtles, nurse sharks, grey reef sharks, stingrays, eagle rays, barracuda, and even Atlantic bottlenose dolphins if you’re lucky!

 Gibbs Cay is a very small uninhabited island near Grand Turk which features an exquisite beach, some interesting reefs nearby, and dozens of inquisitive stingrays, which flock to any boats that visit the cay.